moreginger/xbmc-plugin.video.ted.talks/README.md

 The plugin attempts to fetch subtitles in the current XBMC language.

 Alternatively a _custom language code_ (ISO639-1) can be entered in the addon settings.
-It is also possible to enter a comma separated list of language codes (e.g. _fr,es,en_) which will show subtitles in the first language which matches.
+It is also possible to enter a comma separated list of language codes (e.g. _pt-br,pt,en_) which will show subtitles in the first language which matches.